nhcarrigan/general-documentation/docs/projects/developer-quiz-bot/privacy.md

 ## Right to Opt Out

 At any time, you may request to opt out of data collection for this application.
 Requests must be done via our [support server](https://chat.nhcarrigan.com) from the Discord account the data belongs to.
 This ensures that a user cannot impersonate you and request your data.
-Note that opting out of data collection may prevent you from interacting with the application.

 ## Data Retention